Under current New Zealand legislation, the proceeds from a life insurance policy are usually tax-free if paid directly to an individual or an estate.

 This means that, following receipt of the benefit, the policy owner is not required to declare the amount received to Inland Revenue because it is not assessable income and there is no liability to pay income tax on the amount received.

-This is the tax position where the benefit is paid to or in respect of an individual.
-The situation differs where a policy is owned by a company, and the premiums are met by the company.
-In that instance the premiums are likely to be tax-deductible to the company, in which case a benefit paid under the policy would be deemed to be assessable income of the company.
+This is the tax position where the benefit is paid to an individual or an estate.
+The situation differs where a policy is owned by a company, and the premiums are paid by the company.
+In that instance the premiums are likely to be tax-deductible for the company, and any benefit paid under the policy would be deemed to be assessable income of the company.

-Even where the premiums for a life insurance policy on a person’s life are paid by a company (such as the person’s employer), if the policy is owned by the person then any benefit paid out under the policy will be tax-free to the policy owner or to the policy owner’s estate.
-Where a person’s employer pays the premiums on behalf of an employee, and the employee is the policy owner, the premiums are presumptively subject to fringe benefit tax.
+If a company pays the premiums for a life insurance policy on behalf of an individual (such as an employer paying premiums on behalf of an employee), provided the policy is owned by the individual, any benefit paid out under the policy will usually be tax-free to the individual or to the individual’s estate.
+Please be aware that where an employer pays the premiums on behalf of an employee, and the employee is the policy owner, the premiums are presumptively subject to Fringe Benefit Tax (FBT).

-The above is a general summary based on our understanding of current tax law, and it should not be construed as personal tax advice.
-Please contact your tax adviser for detailed information about your particular tax position.
+The above is a general summary based on our understanding of current New Zealand tax law, and it should not be construed as personal tax advice.
+Please contact your tax adviser for detailed advice about your particular tax position.